What Is The Difference Between Voltage Gated Sodium And Potassium Channels

 In conclusion, the main difference between voltage gated sodium and potassium channels is their specific roles in the action potential.
 Voltage gated sodium channels are responsible for allowing sodium ions to enter cells during the depolarization phase of the action potential, while voltage gated potassium channels are responsible for allowing potassium ions to leave the cells during the repolarization phase.

-ALSO READ: Difference Between Hierarchical And Relational Database
+ALSO READ: Relationship Between Atoms And Elements

 These specific roles of each channel are essential for the proper functioning of the action potential.